-Andrew Barry is the Advisor, Student Conduct & Conflict Management.
+Andrew Barry is the Specialist, Conduct & Conflict Management (Residence).
 He has a special interest in ensuring students feel safe at school.
 Holding a Master of Education degree from the University of Cape Town, his dissertation examined the safety of students at a high school in an area with a high crime rate.
 While he was a Master’s student, he founded the South African version of the It Gets Better Project, an anti-homophobic and transphobic bullying campaign.
 Prior to joining the Student Conduct team, Andrew worked at Leadership and Student Engagement, and the Students’ Union.
 Outside of work, Andrew can be found hiking with his Kerry Blue Terrier Etienne and travelling as much as possible.

 Andrew’s CliftonStrengths top five themes of talent are Achiever, Analytical, Context, Intellection, and Responsibility.
 His top 3 preferred conflict modes according to the TKI assessment are Collaborating, Accommodating, Compromising.

 Renata Gordon is the Specialist, Conduct & Conflict Management.
 She is interested in how people relate to one another, and what makes a healthy community.
 Originally from Edmonton, Renata has worked at the University of Calgary since 2014 and helped coordinate a variety of different student programs prior to this role, including the Peer Helper Program, the Welcome Centre for new-to-Calgary students, and Bystander Intervention Training.
 Currently pursuing a Masters in Conflict Analysis and Management through Royal Roads University, Renata is working to better understand how conflict can affect and transform our lives.
 Outside of work, Renata can be found practicing yoga, watching good stand-up comedy, and cross-country skiing in Kananaskis (but usually not all at the same time)!

 Her StrengthsQuest top five themes of talent are Strategic, Connectedness, Empathy, Intellection, and Input.
 Her top 3 preferred conflict modes according to the TKI assessment are Accommodating, Collaborating, and Competing.